krobelus/rate-experiments/README.md

 learned clauses and clause deletions in the DRAT proof, the checker can reproduce the exact same formula that the solver was working on.

+In practice, most lemmas in proofs are RUP, so a checker first computes for RUP and only if that fails, falls back to RAT.

 While deletions were added to proofs to optimize checking runtime, they can also be enable additional inferences due to RAT being non-monotonic [@philipp_rebola_unsatproofs].